 Lake Tahoe offers a range of scenic, wheelchair-accessible trails and activities, making it easy for everyone to enjoy the outdoors.

 We do our best to keep this page current and accurate, but conditions may change, especially with Tahoe’s ever-shifting weather.
 Snow, rain, or seasonal closures may impact access or facility availability.
+Had a great experience?
+Had a challenging experience?
+We want to hear from you!
 You are welcome to email info@visitlaketahoe.com with any questions, suggestions, or updates.
-You are also welcome to visit the Explore Tahoe Visitor Center or call (530) 542-4637.
+You are also welcome to visit the Explore Tahoe Visitor Center or call (775) 589-2940.
+This is a living page, and we’ll continue to make updates as new information becomes available.

 Explore accessible recreation sites, activities, and dining options on the South Shore!